The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Analysis

-Another challenge is introduced by the unknown light ratio of the stars, for example, in the visual band.
+Another challenge is introduced by the unknown light ratio of the stars, e.g., in the visual band.
 A dedicated photometric analysis is only possible for a few targets and will be the focus of future studies.
 However, the light ratio can also be estimated spectroscopically.
 Specific spectral features that do not change significantly in the relevant parameter domain can help to assess the true light ratio of the system (see section 4.3 in \citealt{Shenar2016}).
-Another method to constrain the light ratios is by comparing the observed equivalent widths of specific spectral features with those expected for the spectral type of the star.
+Another method to constrain the light ratios is by comparing the observed equivalent widths of specific spectral features with those expected for the star's spectral type.
 The applicability of these methods for each target is discussed in Appendix\,\ref{sec:comments}.

 Once the two components are unambiguously identified in the spectrum and their relative light contribution is constrained, the analysis of the multiple system in principle reduces to the analysis of single stars.
-The individual model spectra calculated for the components of the system are added together to reproduce the observed SED and normalized spectra.
+The individual model spectra calculated for the system's components are added together to reproduce the observed SED and normalized spectra.

 For an efficient analysis procedure and a reliable error estimate, we utilized dense grids calculated for WN stars \citep{Todt2015} and OB-type \citep{Hainich2018} stars at LMC metallicity, which are available on the PoWR homepage$^{\rm \ref{footnote:PoWR}}$.
 The grids are 2D and span the $T_*-R_{\rm t}$ plane for WR stars and the $T_*-\log g$ plane for OB-type stars.
-This enables us to obtain a first good guess for the parameters of the system and an impression of the errors (see error discussion in Sect.\,\ref{subsubsec:errors}).
+This enables us to obtain a first good guess for the system's parameters, as well as an impression of the errors (see error discussion in Sect.\,\ref{subsubsec:errors}).
 However, in all cases, tailored models were calculated to improve the quality of the fit and to better constrain the errors.
 An example for a spectral fit of the binary BAT99\,6 is shown in Fig.\,\ref{fig:ideal006}.